Avelanda/maplibre-native/docs/mdbook/src/platforms/android/android-documentation.md

-# Documentation for MapLibre Android
+# Documentation for MapLibre-Android

 ## API Documentation

-We use Dokka for the MapLibre Android API documentation.
-The live documentation site can be found [here](https://maplibre.org/maplibre-native/android/api/).
+Dokka is used for MapLibre-Android, as its general source of API's documents.
+While the live-documentation site can be found, or accessed [here](https://maplibre.org/maplibre-native/android/api/).

-## Examples Documentation
+## Exemplary Documentation

 The documentation site with examples uses MkDocs along with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 You can check out the site [here](https://maplibre.org/maplibre-native/android/examples/).

 ### Building

-To build the Examples Documentation you need to have Docker installed.
+To build from the Exemplary Documentation- you need to have the Docker installed.

 From `platform/android`, run: